About Jacob Molyneux, senior editor/blog editor

 In recent weeks, there have been a number of news stories following the first U.S. cases of Middle East respiratory syndrome (MERS-CoV) and the first transmission of the virus that occurred on U.S. soil.
 This novel coronavirus (the common cold is a coronavirus; so is SARS) can cause respiratory failure and death.
 So far, the number of identified cases are relatively few, though the numbers are growing.
 Disease surveillance has been aggressive since the first case was identified in Saudi Arabia.

-Back in January, before the U.S. had seen its first cases, infection prevention specialist Betsy Todd provided a clear, engaging overview […]
+Back in January, before the U.S. had seen its first cases, infection prevention specialist Betsy Todd provided a clear, engaging overview of MERS […]

 Go to Top